DustinTheGreat/marketplace-bot/README.md

 # marketplace-bot

-A bot to help me find search for specific listings
+A bot to help me find search for specific listings.
+Just place the credentials in the Dockerfile and build!

 ### Requirements:
     Docker

 ### Getting Started:
-    1.Insert your Facebook email&pasword into the Dockerfile docker build -t fbapp:latest .
+    docker build -t fbapp:latest .
     docker run fbapp:latest